 If you want an internship but cannot find a suitable advertised role, you are in a good position to organise your own, bespoke internship.
 See our guidance on how to do this, and consider booking an appointment with a Careers Adviser or member of the Internship team to help you focus on practical options and a workable strategy.

 We give more tips and examples in our regular lunchtime workshops on Securing an Internship as a Researcher (dates and booking details on our programme for research students and staff).
+The new briefing on Research Internships also has some great suggestions for how to find or create this kind of opportunity.

 Please be aware that host organisations may wish to make a formal agreement regarding intellectual property for the duration of your internship.
 If this is the case, you may wish to consider the following: